More businesses are mellowing out over hiring pot smokers

 "We have all these Americans that are looking to work," Acosta said.
 "Are we aligning our ... drug testing policies with what's right for the workforce?"

-There is no definitive data on how many companies conduct drug tests, though the Society of Human Resources Management found in a survey that 57 percent do so.
+There is no definitive data on how many companies conduct drug tests, though the Society for Human Resource Management found in a survey that 57 percent do so.
 Nor is there any recent data on how many have dropped marijuana from mandatory drug testing.

 But interviews with hiring executives, employment lawyers and agencies that help employers fill jobs indicate that dropping marijuana testing is among the steps more companies are taking to expand their pool of applicants to fill a near-record level of openings.